Sugar. Just the thought of it tickles a happy place in our souls.

 One of the ways to combat these cravings is to improve your diet—get a good balance of fiber, healthy fats and protein.

 Healthy fats, protein and fiber tend to increase satiety, that feeling of fullness, and they’ll stay in your stomach longer, making you feel more satisfied.
-They also prevent your blood sugars from spiking, which can prevent the low blood sugars and subsequent cravings.
+They also prevent your blood sugar from spiking, which can prevent subsequent cravings.

 What foods are good choices when you’re seeking protein, healthy fats and fiber?

-- Protein: fish, chicken, eggs, nuts/seeds, beans, cheese/yogurt, lean beef/pork.
+- Protein: fish, chicken, eggs, beans, cheese, yogurt, lean beef and pork

-- Fiber: flax seeds, chia seeds, fresh fruits/veggies, 100 percent whole grains, beans, nuts/seeds.
+- Fiber: flax seeds, chia seeds, fresh fruits, vegetables, 100% whole grains, beans and nuts

-Plan out your day to include these foods in frequent small meals, to avoid getting too hungry.
+Plan out your day to include these foods in frequent small meals and watch your willpower and energy soar.